jhaojay/imdb_top50_by_genre/README.md

 ```

 # Usage
-Installing the necessary dependencies list in the Dependencies section:
+Installing the necessary dependencies listed in the Dependencies section:
 ```
 pip install -r requirements.txt
 ```